rocket111185/test-assignment-2025/README.md

      ```sh
      docker run --privileged --rm tonistiigi/binfmt --install all
      ```
+     IMPORTANT NOTE!
+Sometimes running this command once may be not enough.
+If Docker Compose does not work, run this command again.
 3. Create an `.env` file with proper values.
 Example may be seen in `.development.env`
 4. Run this command to build and launch this ecosystem:
    ```sh